rama41222/PoliceReportingSystem/README.md

 ### Resolve a case
 1. Call the Resolution endpoint with case id
 2. Set the report state to resolved
+3. Deallocate police officer
+4. Check if pending reports are available in reports queue
-3. un allocate police officer and enqueue into the available police officers queue.
+5. If yes, allocate the police officer into the report
+6. Else enqueue into the available police officers queue.

 ## Endpoints